-Yet the bus was good enough and as we were the only European passengers the driver invited us to travel in his cabin, together with a cock.
-In Nepal cocks are valuable presents and one of the passengers was taking a present to his family in Kathmandu.
+Yet the bus was good enough and as we were the only Europeans on board the driver invited us to sit in his cabin, together with – a cock in a box!
+Why?
+In Nepal cocks are valuable presents that people donate to their friends and families.
+This time one of the bus passengers was bringing a cock to his family in Kathmandu.

 More information on Greenline Tours: Greenline Tours PVT.
 LTD.